JarateKing/TF2-Hud-Reference/A-Refracts.md

 ## Hud Masking

 The most immediate use of refracts is to cover up hud elements.
 Because they draw the world view under it, covering up a hud element with a refract will effectively hide that element.
 The interesting use of this is to partially hide a hud element, either by making a refract that is smaller than the hud element, or by having the refract's uv map make a shape to 'cut out' (for example, if the refract's uv map is a circle, then putting it over a square will cut out that circle from the square).

+## Blurs

+Similar to hud masking, you can also make the refract material blur.
+This creates a "frosted glass" effect.